-A timer is not a real-time mechanism; it fires only when one of the run loop modes to which the timer has been added is running and able to check if the timer’s firing time has passed.
-Because of the various input sources a typical run loop manages, the effective resolution of the time interval for a timer is limited to on the order of 50-100 milliseconds.
-If a timer’s firing time occurs during a long callout or while the run loop is in a mode that is not monitoring the timer, the timer does not fire until the next time the run loop checks the timer.
-Therefore, the actual time at which the timer fires potentially can be a significant period of time after the scheduled firing time.
+A timer is not a real-time mechanism.
+If a timer’s firing time occurs during a long run loop callout or while the run loop is in a mode that isn't monitoring the timer, the timer doesn't fire until the next time the run loop checks the timer.
+Therefore, the actual time at which a timer fires can be significantly later.
 See also Timer Tolerance.

 In iOS 7 and later and macOS 10.9 and later, you can specify a tolerance for a timer (

 tolerance).
-Allowing the system flexibility in when a timer fires improves the ability of the system to optimize for increased power savings and responsiveness.
+This flexibility in when a timer fires improves the system's ability to optimize for increased power savings and responsiveness.
 The timer may fire at any time between its scheduled fire date and the scheduled fire date plus the tolerance.
-The timer will not fire before the scheduled fire date.
+The timer doesn't fire before the scheduled fire date.
 For repeating timers, the next fire date is calculated from the original fire date regardless of tolerance applied at individual fire times, to avoid drift.
 The default value is zero, which means no additional tolerance is applied.
-The system reserves the right to apply a small amount of tolerance to certain timers regardless of the value of the tolerance property.
+The system reserves the right to apply a small amount of tolerance to certain timers regardless of the value of the

-As the user of the timer, you will have the best idea of what an appropriate tolerance for a timer may be.
-A general rule of thumb, though, is to set the tolerance to at least 10% of the interval, for a repeating timer.
-Even a small amount of tolerance will have a significant positive impact on the power usage of your application.
-The system may put a maximum value of the tolerance.
+As the user of the timer, you can determine the appropriate tolerance for a timer.
+A general rule, set the tolerance to at least 10% of the interval, for a repeating timer.
+Even a small amount of tolerance has significant positive impact on the power usage of your application.
+The system may enforce a maximum value for the tolerance.

 Scheduling Timers in Run Loops

-A timer object can be registered in only one run loop at a time, although it can be added to multiple run loop modes within that run loop.
+You can register a timer in only one run loop at a time, although it can be added to multiple run loop modes within that run loop.
 There are three ways to create a timer:

 Allocate the timer and initialize it using the